Q: What is the mission of GT Aeronautics?

 A: GT Aeronautics is a privately owned and operated Limited Liability Company registered in the State of Wyoming.
 The company is considered a small, veteran-owned, disadvantaged business and is registered with the Central Contractors Registry.

-Q: Why does GT Aeronautics strictly conform to the idea of "American Made"?
+Q: Why does GT Aeronautics strictly conform to the idea of "Made in the USA"?

 A: The primary goal for GT Aeronautics is to create and keep jobs in the United States.
-By requiring all of the parts of our aircraft to be "Made in the USA", we not only provide completely U.S. built aircraft, but we also help promote and create additional jobs for Americans - a desirable goal that strengthens our U.S. economy and directly aligns with the President's vision of "MAKE AMERICA GREAT AGAIN".
+By requiring all of the parts of our aircraft to be "Made in the USA", we not only provide completely U.S. built aircraft, but we also help promote and create additional jobs for Americans - a desirable goal that strengthens our U.S. economy and directly aligns with former President Donald J. Trump's vision of "MAKE AMERICA GREAT AGAIN".
+As a full supporter of President Trump, GT Aeronautics is going to keep it that way!

 Q: Will GT Aeronautics sell their products to foreign customers?

-A: Yes, but only with full compliance of U.S. Department of Commerce regulations, International Traffic in Arms Regulations (ITAR) and only if the sale and/or use of the product(s) does not impact the security of the United States or its allies.
+A: Yes, but only with full compliance of U.S. Department of Commerce regulations, State Department regulations, International Traffic in Arms Regulations (ITAR) and only if the sale and/or use of the product(s) does not impact the security of the United States or its allies.

 Q: Can commercial organizations or individuals purchase GTA remotely piloted/unmanned aircraft systems or products for their own specific needs or does GT Aeronautics limit its sales to government/military uses only?